Aldaviva/Fail2Ban4Win/Readme.md

     |`neverBanSubnets`|`[]`|Optional whitelist of IP ranges that should never be banned, regardless of how many auth failures they generate.
 Each item can be a single IP address, like `67.210.32.33`, or a range, like `67.210.32.0/24`.|
     |`neverBanReservedSubnets`|`true`|By default, IP addresses in the reserved blocks `10.0.0.0/8`, `172.16.0.0/12`, and `192.168.0.0/16` will not be banned, to avoid unintentionally blocking LAN access.
 To allow all three ranges to be banned, change this to `false`.
 To then selectively prevent some of those ranges from getting banned, you may add them to the `neverBanSubnets` list above.
 Regardless of this configuration, the loopback address will never be banned.|
     |`eventLogSelectors`|`[]`|Required list of events to listen for in Event Log.
 Each object in the list can have the following properties.<ul><li>`logName`: required, which log in Event Viewer contains the events, _e.g._ `Application`, `Security`, `OpenSSH/Operational`.</li><li>`eventId`: required, numeric ID of event logged on auth failure, _e.g._ `4625` for RDP auth errors.</li><li>`source`: optional Source, AKA Provider Name, of events, _e.g._ `sshd` for Cygwin OpenSSH sshd.
 If omitted, events will not be filtered by Source.</li><li>`ipAddressEventDataName`: optional, the `Name` of the `Data` element in the event XML's `EventData` in which to search for the client IP address of the auth request, _e.g._ `IpAddress` for RDP.
 If omitted, the first `Data` element will be searched instead.</li><li>`ipAddressEventDataIndex`: optional, the 0-indexed offset of the `Data` element in the XML's `EventData` in which to search for the client IP address, _e.g._ `3` to search for IP addresses in the fourth `Data` element in `EventData`.
 Useful if `EventData` has multiple `Data` children, but none of them have a `Name` attribute to specify in `ipAddressEventDataName`, and the IP address doesn't appear in the first one.
 This offset is applied after any `Name` attribute filtering, and applies whether or not `ipAddressEventDataName` is specified.
 If omitted, defaults to `0`.</li><li>`ipAddressPattern`: optional, regular expression pattern string that matches the IP address in the `Data` element specified above.
 Useful if you want to filter out some events from the log with the desired ID and source but that don't describe an auth failure (_e.g._ sshd's disconnect events).
 If omitted, searches for all IPv4 addresses in the `Data` element's text content.
 To set [options like case-insensitivity](https://docs.microsoft.com/en-us/dotnet/standard/base-types/miscellaneous-constructs-in-regular-expressions), put `(?i)` at the start of the pattern.
 Patterns are not anchored to the entire input string unless you surround them with `^` and `$`.
 If you specify a pattern, ensure the desired IPv4 capture group in your pattern has the name `ipAddress`, _e.g._ <pre lang="regex">Failed: (?&lt;ipAddress&gt;(?:\d{1,3}\\.){3}\d{1,3})</pre></li></ul>See [Handling a new event](#handling-a-new-event) below for a tutorial on creating this object.|
-1. After saving the configuration file, restart the Fail2Ban4Win service for your changes to take effect.
+1. After saving the configuration file, restart the Fail2Ban4Win service using `services.msc` (GUI), `Restart-Service Fail2Ban4Win` (PowerShell), or `net stop Fail2Ban4Win & net start Fail2Ban4Win` (Command Prompt) for your changes to take effect.
 Note that the service will clear existing bans when it starts.

 <a id="handling-a-new-event"></a>
 ### Handling a new event